-A literature review identified no GAO reports that focused primarily on the issue of potential or actual impacts of interim CRs.
-However, a full-text search of all GAO reports and testimonies for the last 20 years identified a number of items focusing on other topics that also contained brief mentions of claims of impact associated with interim CRs.39 In most cases, the claims were made by agency officials without independent validation, because potential or actual CR impacts were not the focus of the GAO documents.
+Apart from the study described above, GAO reports also may be used to suggest basic categories of potential impacts.
+A full-text search of all GAO reports and testimonies from a 20-year span of time identified a number of items focusing on non-CR topics that also contained brief mentions of claims of impact associated with interim CRs.47 In most cases, the claims were made by agency officials without independent validation, because potential or actual CR impacts were not the focus of the GAO documents.
 The claims of impact are analyzed and cited here in two categories, based on their attribution to interim CR-related (1) funding levels or (2) funding uncertainty.

-Funding Levels.
+Funding Levels

 A number of GAO reports and testimonies cited claims of impact that agency officials attributed to the funding levels of interim CRs.
-The
+The claims cited travel expenses being "held to a